 - The earning capacity of each parent

 Child support is paid to benefit the child.
-As a result, a parent generally cannot waive their child support payment obligation.
+As a result, a parent generally cannot waive their payment obligation.
 The law requires parents to support their children financially while they are minors.

 What Counts as Income for Child Support Calculations in Virginia?

-The term “income” is important in child support cases.
-A parent’s income is used to determine the child support obligation and the share each parent pays for child support.
+The term “income” is important in this type of case.
+A parent’s income is used to determine the obligation and the share each parent pays for child support.

 Therefore, you must ensure the correct amount of income is used for you and your spouse to calculate your child support obligation.